Sit ski equipment

 This equipment works best if you have previously sit skied or have good upper body athletic ability.
 If you are new to the sport, we recommend attending one of our programs first.

 Weston Ski Track staff can also provide adaptive cross-country skiing instruction and rentals for skiers with physical, behavioral, and intellectual disabilities.
 Reduced price and free rentals and instruction are available through a grant program.
 If you would like to use a sit ski independently or take advantage of instruction, please email the Weston Ski Track staff, or call them at (617) 965-5110.

 Adaptive cross-country skiing programs

-Accessible cross country skiing is also offered at our adaptive winter programming.
+Accessible cross country skiing is also offered each winter from January through early March as part of the Universal Access Program's adaptive winter programming.
 These programs provide instruction, adaptations, and support to get out in the snow.
-Our equipment includes sit skis, kicksleds, and walkers with skis on the bottom.
+Our equipment includes cross country skis and boots, sit skis, kicksleds, and walkers with skis on the bottom.

 Some of the sit skis at our programs have stroller bars on the back and outriggers on the sides.
 The bars let a standing skier push the sit ski from behind.
 The outriggers provide more balance and stability.

 Kicksleds are a fast and fun way to get around the snow.
 A wooden chair is mounted on long runners with footplates.
 When you are pushing the sled, you can can stand on the plates and glide along when moving quickly.
 You steer the sleds by twisting the flexible frame, and stop them by braking with your feet.
 The person sitting in the sled can assist with ski poles to make the ride an easier one.

 Our walkers with skis can provide you with balance support that glides across the snow with you.